Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Process Modeling, Hidden Markov Models, and nonnegative Tensor Factorization with Model Selection

 \subsection{Creating Reference Hidden Markov Models from a Theoretical Process Model}

-Suppose we wish to model an industrial process with $N$ activities $\{a_1,...,a_N\}$ and $K$ possible observation types $\{o_1,...,o_K\}$.
-Consulting with subject matter experts, we can construct a theoretical process model to represent this process, and we can simulate data from this process model to construct a reference HMM.
+While in general, a theoretical process model is not a perfect fit with HMMs, a relation between groups of simultaneous activities in a process model and hidden states in an HMM can immediately be drawn.
+For a given number of activities in a theoretical process model we can upper bound the number of states in an associated HMM.
+Given a theoretical process model with $n$ activities, the corresponding HMM will have at most $2^n$ states so $N \leq 2^n$.
+This bound is obtained when a process model has $n$ activities in parallel.
+In this case, every subset of activities can be achieved through different combinations of activity durations, generating the power set of the $n$ process model activities.
+Similarly, with $m$ resources, there will be at most $2^m$ combinations of various resource usage so $M \leq 2^m$.

-If there is no parallelism, we can assume that the hidden states of the HMM correspond one-to-one to the activities of the process we are modeling.
-Otherwise, we assume each state of the HMM corresponds to each possible combination of activities that might appear in the process.
-Thus, if the process model has $N$ possible activities or activity combinations, our HMM will have $N$ corresponding hidden states, $\{s_1,...,s_N\}$.
-We can use the theoretical process model and Simian computer simulations to estimate an $N$-length vector of starting state probabilities, $\pmb{\pi}=\{\pi_1,...,\pi_N\}$,where $\pi_i=P(X_1=s_i)$, and an $N \times K$ matrix of emission probabilities, $\textbf{E}$ where $\textbf{E}_{ij}=P(Y_t=h_j|X_t=s_i)$.
-Here the emission matrix, $\textbf{E}_{ij}$, can be built by using the SMEs estimations of how long (on average) the resources of a given type will be used in a concrete activity, in comparison to the average duration of this activity.
+The additional restrictions detailed in Section~\ref{sec:process_model} strengthen the connection between process models and HMMs.
+Namely, having exponentially distributed activity durations, in conjunction with having infinite resources, provides the memory-less Markovian property.
+These restrictions make the probability of transitioning from one hidden state to another independent of all previous history.
+Joining multiple Simian runs together corresponds to a repeating process model, and sampling them throughout at discrete intervals, provides sampling corresponding to an ergodic HMM.
+With this joining, every state can transition to every other state given enough time.
+With these restrictions, a correspondence between a theoretical process model and an ergodic HMM is established.

-It is simple to obtain maximum likelihood estimates for the parameters of the model by computer generating data that simulate the process from the theoretical process model.
-We take $\pi_i$ to be the proportion of times the simulated data stream begins in state $s_i$ and we take $\textbf{E}_{ij}$ to be the proportion of times observation type $h_j$ is seen while the process in in state $s_i$ across all simulated process runs.
+It is simple to obtain empirical estimates of HMM parameters by simulating the process model and accumulating statistics from discrete time samplings of simulations in a sequential manner.
+Suppose we wish to model an industrial process with $n$ activities $\{a_1,...,a_n\}$ and $m$ resources $R = \{r_1,...,r_m\}$.
+The HMM hidden states, $\{s_1, \hdots, s_N\}$ with $N \leq 2^n$, consist of all combinations of activities present in all simulations.
+The HMM observed states, $\{h_1, \hdots h_M\}$ with $M \leq 2^m$, enumerate all combinations of resources utilized in all simulations.
+We take $\pi_i$ to be the proportion of times the simulated data stream is in state $s_i$. $T_{ij}$ is estimated as the proportion of times the simulations transitioned from $s_i$ to $s_j$. $E_{ij}$ is taken to be the proportion of times observation type $h_j$ is seen while the process is in state $s_i$ across all simulated runs.